OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

 - An Outlook event-based task runs in its own runtime process.
 - By default, task panes, function commands, and Excel custom functions each run in their own runtime process.
 However, for some Office host applications, the add-in manifest can be configured so that any two, or all three, can run in the same runtime.
 See [Shared runtime](#shared-runtime).

-Depending on the host Office application and the features used in the add-in, there may be many runtimes in an add-in, each running in its own process (but not necessarily running simultaneously).
+Depending on the host Office application and the features used in the add-in, there may be many runtimes in an add-in.
+Each usually will run in its own process but not necessarily simultaneously.
 The following are examples.

 - A PowerPoint or Word add-in that doesn't share any runtimes, and includes the following features, has as many as three runtimes.